 If you now wish to buy a card that costs you 8 Gold, you need to bow all three of these cards to produce 9.
 This is because the most you can produce from any two of them is 7.
 The extra 1 Gold is available to pay costs later in that phase, and may be used on its own or combined with further Gold production from Holdings.

 EXCEPTION: Some Gold production says it may only pay for a certain cost or type of cost.
-That Gold is tracked separately, does not enter the pool, and cannot pay for anything else; excess production disappears after the Pay Costs step of the action.
+That Gold is tracked separately and cannot pay for anything else.